joomlashack/ShackBuilder/README.md

 #### Language files

 For both, pro and free extensions, the language files are located inside the `language/en-GB` folder.
 The files for the free version are named normally.
-The files for the pro version must have a `.pro` extension prefix, like: **en-GB.com_myextension.pro.sys.ini** or **en-GB.com_myextension.pro.ini**.
+The files for the pro version must have a `.pro` extension prefix, like: `en-GB.com_myextension.pro.sys.ini` or `en-GB.com_myextension.pro.ini.

 They doesn't should be listed as language on the manifest file and will be merged in the build time.
-But they must be declarad as a normal folder.
+But they must be declared as a normal folder.

 On your development environment, you can use phing to merge the files: